Studio Museum in Harlem: New building at 144 West 125th Street

+Museum directors

+The museum's first director was Charles E. Inniss.
+Directors since that time have been Edward Spriggs, Courtney Callender, Mary Schmidt Campbell, Kinshasha Holman Conwill, Lowery Stokes Sims, and Thelma Golden, its current director.
+In October 2024, the Ford Foundation gave the museum a $10 million grant to fund an endowment for its director and chief curator positions.

-Artist-in-Residence program
+Artist-in-residence program

 Each year, the Studio Museum offers an 11-month studio residency for three local, national, or international emerging artists working in any media.
 Each artist is granted a free non-living studio space and a stipend.
 Artists have access to the museum's studios and are expected to work in the studio a minimum of 20 hours per week and participate in open studios and public programs.
-At the end of the residency, an exhibition of the artists’ work is presented in the museum's galleries.
+At the end of the residency, an exhibition of the artists' work is presented in the museum's galleries.